vaz/catabase/README.md

-# Moar ActiveRecord!
+# ActiveRecord!
+Cats!

+This is a little toy app made for a lecture on ActiveRecord for Lighthouse Labs.

 - Live coding example!
-- Validating crappy input!
+- Validating bad input!
 - Callbacks (that look completely different from what you think of as callbacks)!
 - Probably about cats!